ZoyaShaikh-10/Loan-Status-Prediction/README.md

 Project Details:

-  -Libraries
+- Libraries

-  a -  Pandas
+  -  Pandas
-  b -  sklearn
+  -  sklearn
-  c - matplotlib and seaborn (For Visulaization Purpose) d - numpy
+  - matplotlib and seaborn (For Visulaization Purpose)
+  - numpy

   Thank You!